Data Matrix Code Laser Marking

 Cycle Time for Laser Power

-Marking parts mustn’t be a bottleneck in your production line.
-Because higher laser power means shorter marking times, your cycle time should guide what laser power you need.
+Marking parts should not be a bottleneck in your production line.
+Higher laser power results in shorter marking times, so your available cycle time will determine the optimal laser power.

-We offer up to 200W of laser power for applications that require lower cycle times.
+We offer laser powers from 20W up to 500W to support both higher and lower cycle times.
 In addition, our lower-power lasers can achieve faster marking times than the ones offered by our competitors.

 Surface Geometry for Laser Focus